at.latticetools.observables#

 If target is None, the weighted deviation is zero for any value.

-property weighted_value: ndarray[tuple[int, ...], dtype[float]]#
+property weighted_value: ndarray[tuple[Any, ...], dtype[float]]#

 Weighted value of the Observable, computed as weighted_value = value/weight.

-class OrbitObservable(refpts, axis=None, name=None, **kwargs)[source]#
+class OrbitObservable(refpts, axis=None, name=None, label=None, **kwargs)[source]#

 Bases: ElementObservable